RaiderHacks/RaiderHacks-Website-2.0/PASSWD_AUTH_README.md

 So the HMAC-SHA256-128 is applied to the Base64 Encoding algorithm.

+Base64( HMAC-SHA256-128( secret_key, Padded_Base64(input_message) )

+And, of course, the actual raw puzzle buffer has to be applied to the

+Base64 Encoding algorithm:

+Padded_Base64 = Base64( input_message ) + zero bytes necessary to make 128 bytes buffer

+The user will manipulate the Base64( input_message ) to complete the

+challenge.

+**But** the user is supposed to leave the:

 Base64( HMAC-SHA256-128( secret_key, input_message) )

+untouched.

+After the client's computer completes the puzzle,

+it the client must send back the hash ***and*** the

+HMAC exactly as it first received it--untouched.

+This is reliable assurance the client actually made a complete

+GET HTTP request from the actual registration page.

+Now, there is a time limit as to how much time the user has

+to complete challenge.
+Of course, this is to prevent the user

+from spamming the user account database.
+It is also to give

+the server enough time to delete spam if any spam attempts

+succeed.

+At the bare minimum, the Friendly CAPTCHA challenge needs

+to take at least 3 seconds for this to work.

 The formula for converting the length, in bytes **n**, of a binary input